Genza999/MyParker/README.md

 # Prerequisite
 - Android studio
-- A testing device i.e. phone
+- A testing device i.e. phone with api not less than 19
 - Internet connection

 # Testing Usage